That’s how the GUI looks like:

 On the main plot, the meaning of the left and right mouse button depends on the current mouse mode.
 Mouse modes are switched using toolbar buttons:

-- baseline mode – manual baseline subtraction (in may never need it),
+baseline mode – manual baseline subtraction (you may never need it),

-The status bar shows a hint what the mouse does in the current mode.
+The status bar shows a hint of what the mouse does in the current mode.

 Finally, the input field and the output window provide alternative, console-like way of interacting with the program.
 Also, the GUI operations that change the state of the program (data, model, non-visual settings) are translated into textual commands and printed in the output window.